 You can't reverse something you can't measure.
 Epigenetic clocks like Horvath, PhenoAge, and GrimAge measure biological age through DNA methylation patterns.
 They have become the standard by which researchers test whether an intervention 'rejuvenates' someone.

-But the NYT warns: An epigenetic clock is a correlation, not necessarily a cause.
+But an important warning must be remembered: an epigenetic clock is a correlation, not necessarily a cause.
 A decrease in the clock reading does not necessarily prove that actual lifespan has increased.
 The tool is excellent for research, but it has also become a marketing engine for companies selling biological age tests directly to consumers.

 One of the things that has made the field so noisy is the money.
-The review describes an unprecedented wave of funding:
+Recent years have been characterized by an unprecedented wave of funding:

-• Retro Biosciences, funded by Sam Altman, focuses on reprogramming and extending healthspan.
+- Retro Biosciences, funded by Sam Altman, focuses on reprogramming and extending healthy lifespan.

-• Calico, Alphabet's (Google) subsidiary that has been operating in relative quiet for over a decade, with few published results.
+- Calico, Alphabet's (Google) subsidiary, operating in relative quiet for over a decade, with few published results.

 This money accelerates real research, but also creates pressure for headlines.
-When a billionaire funds a field, he expects a media return, and this biases the field's discourse towards being overly optimistic.
-The NYT distinguishes between the science in the labs (cautious, slow, controlled) and the marketing that wraps it (exciting, accelerated, sometimes disconnected).
+When a wealthy private entity funds a field, it expects media returns, and this tilts the field's discourse toward being overly optimistic.
+It's important to distinguish between the science in labs (cautious, slow, controlled) and the marketing that wraps it (exciting, accelerated, sometimes disconnected).

 What is Truly Promising vs. What is Inflated?

-This is the heart of the article, and the distinction the Israeli reader most needs:
+This is the heart of the matter, and the distinction the Israeli reader most needs:

-The dividing line is simple: What has worked in humans, in a controlled trial, with a real clinical endpoint, versus what has worked in a mouse or in a cell in a dish.
-Most of the hype is born from the unjustified leap from mouse to human.
+The dividing line is simple: what has worked in humans, in a controlled trial, with a real clinical endpoint, versus what has worked in a mouse or in a cell in a dish.
+Most hype is born from the unjustified leap from mouse to human.

 Should I Wait for the Pill, or Act Now?

 This is the practical question.
-The review's answer is sobering but not discouraging.
-Until the science matures, here is what can be done today, backed by strong evidence:
+The answer is sober but not discouraging.
+Until the science matures, here is what you can do today, backed by strong evidence:

-2. Quality nutrition and avoidance of excess calories, moderate caloric restriction and fasting intervals activate autophagy, the same pathway that drugs try to mimic.
+- Quality nutrition and avoiding excess calories, moderate caloric restriction and fasting periods activate autophagy, the same pathway that drugs try to mimic.

-4. If you have a specific disease, talk to a doctor about whether a metabolic drug like metformin is relevant to your condition, and not as a self-experiment.
+- If you have a specific disease, talk to your doctor about whether a metabolic drug like metformin is relevant to your condition, not as a self-experiment.

 In other words: The only intervention proven today to slow aging in humans is lifestyle, not a miracle molecule.